Tropical methods for building real space sextics with totally real tritangent planes

-By~\cite[Theorem 4.5]{JL18}, each tritangent class contains the tropicalization of exactly eight classical tritangents defined over $\overline{\KR}$.
-Thus, the tropicalization of two distinct closures of components of $\mathcal{A}_C$ cannot lie in the same tropical tritangent class, so $S$ has precisely eight $\KR$-lifts. \end{proof}
+By~\cite[Theorem 4.5]{JL18}, each tritangent class contains the tropicalization of exactly eight classical tritangents defined over $\K$.
+Thus, the tropicalization of the closure of two distinct components of $\mathcal{A}_C$ cannot lie in the same tropical tritangent class, so $S$ has precisely eight $\KR$-lifts. \end{proof}

-\begin{proof}[Proof of~\autoref{thm:realLifts}] Let $S$ be a tritangent class to $\Trop\,C$ with at least one member lifting to a $\KR$-rational tritangent $V(\ell)$ to $C$.
-Since $V(\ell)$ lies in the closure of a single component of $\mathcal{A}_C$, it follows from~\autoref{thm:tropicalizeAC} that $S$ has precisely eight lifts over $\KR$. \end{proof}
+\begin{proof}[Proof of~\autoref{thm:realLifts}] Let $S$ be a tritangent class to $\Trop\,C$ with at least one member lifting to a $\KR$-rational tritangent plane $H$ to $C$.
+Since $H$ lies in the closure of a single component of $\mathcal{A}_C$, it follows from~\autoref{thm:tropicalizeAC} that $S$ has precisely eight lifts over $\KR$. \end{proof}

-The following result is a direct consequence of our proof methods and is central to our constructions in the next section.
+The following result is a direct consequence of our proof methods and it is central to our constructions in the next section.

 \begin{corollary} Let $C$ be a smooth sextic curve $\pr_{\KR}^3$.
-Assume $C$ is contained in the standard Segre surface, and $\Trop \,C$ is smooth when viewed in $\TP^1\times \TP^1$.
+Assume $C$ is contained in the standard Segre surface, and $\Trop \,C$ is smooth when viewed in $\TPr^1\times \TPr^1$.
 If $C$ is generic relative to $\Trop\,C$ and $V(\ell)$ is a tritangent plane to $C$ defined over $\KR$, then all tangency points between $C$ and $V(\ell)$ are also defined over $\KR$. \end{corollary}